Earth Notes: On Website Technicals (2019-09)Updated 2022-10-23 14:02 GMT.

 2019-09-21: MBA Charge Profile

-(This is not the right place for this note; I should probably move it.)
+(This may not be not the right place for this note; I should possibly move it.)

 I set my (lid-down, sleeping) MacBook Air to charge from off-grid ~07:40Z.
 See extract from power management log below (see "P" values) and graph.
 The MBA battery was maybe a little under half full, thus needing ~25Wh to fill.
 See demand peaking at a little under 60W and tailing off not quite to zero over the next couple of hours.
 Base consumption by everything other than the MBA is about 1W.
 (See the first sample before MBA charging started.)